GEM-benchmark/NL-Augmenter/transformations/chinese_antonym_synonym_substitution/README.md

 2) NLPCDA: https://github.com/425776024/nlpcda

 ## What are the limitations of this transformation?

-There could be synonyms and antonyms of Chinese words that are not present within the database.
+1) There could be synonyms and antonyms of Chinese words that are not present within the database.

+2) The dictionary-based synonym and antonym replacement does not guarantee syntactical correctness.

+3) Sentence semantics can be changed by the transformation.
+A noun may be changed to an adjective.

+4) The current implementation of antonym substitution does not guarantee that the entire sentence meaning is reversed.

 This perturbation can be improved by providing a larger database of synonyms and antonyms.
 This will be left as future work for the project.